Bayberry

 —Description — Colitis, Diarrhea, Dysentery, Fever, Astringent, Stimulant and intriguing possibilities. #

-Bayberry is used for colds, diarrhea, nausea, , and many other conditions, but there is no good scientific evidence to support these uses.
+Bayberry is used for , diarrhea, nausea, wounds, and many other conditions, but there is no good scientific evidence to support these uses.
 It is useful in diarrhoea, jaundice, , etc. Externally, the powdered bark is used as a stimulant to indolent ulcers, though in poultices it should be combined with elm.
-The decoction is good as a gargle and injection in of the throat, leucorrhoea, uterine haemorrhage, etc. It is an excellent wash for the gums.
+The decoction is good as a gargle and injection in chronic of the throat, leucorrhoea, uterine haemorrhage, etc. It is an excellent wash for the gums.

 —Family — Myricaceae; other members include myrtle.